Financial-Times/origami/README.md

 The expectation is that oAudio will eventually render it's own player interface, potentially with different skins, to be used on ft.com and the app.

+Check out [how to include Origami components in your project](https://origami.ft.com/docs/components/#including-origami-components-in-your-project) to get started with `o-audio`.

 ### Markup

 ```html